Castles of Belarus. Best castles of Belarus 2019-2020

 Of greatest interest are several ceremonial halls, for instance, ballrooms, dining rooms, living rooms with their inherent attributes – paintings, armchairs, fireplaces, musical instruments, boudoirs, antique dolls and china.
 There’s also a small chapel and a hunting room, which shows a huge amount of trophies.
 Castles of Belarus are crazy beautiful!

 Nesvizh Castle holds balls, historical reconstructions and knights’ tournaments, concerts and theatrical performances.
 The castle is a UNESCO World Heritage Site.
-It is located not far from yet another famous castle of Belarus – the Mir Castle, and it is quite reasonable to jointly visit two architectural and historical treasures of Belarus.
+It is located not far from yet another famous castle of Belarus – the Mir Castle, and it is quite reasonable to jointly visit two architectural and historical castles of Belarus.

 Mir Castle was built in 16th century, and has been the main attraction of such kind for tourists for decades.
 The construction design is a rare combination of Gothic, Baroque and Renaissance styles.
 The castle has undergone major reconstruction, yet it was well preserved even before that.
 There is also a museum inside the castle, with a vast collection of stylish antique, furniture, dresses and armory of several epochs.
 The lights are deemed, the walls are thick, the windows are narrow, so once you get inside – you are trapped and devoured by the power of the spirit of the old castle itself.